crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Arcane Marksmen
   Arcane Marksmen are Hunters who use debilitating spells to assist their ranged attacks.
 They are particularly good at keeping their enemies at a distance.
-  They begin the game with a ranged weapon of their choice, some spells to support its use, and a robe.
+  They begin the game with a ranged weapon of their choice, some spells to support its use, a few dispersal boomerangs, and a robe.

 Enchanters
   The Enchanter specialises in the subtle art of hexes.
 Instead of directly damaging foes, hexes disable and debilitate them, allowing the Enchanter to finish the helpless creatures in combat.
-The Enchanter begins with a lightly enchanted dagger, a robe, a potion of invisibility, and a selection of hexes.
+The Enchanter begins with a lightly enchanted dagger, a robe, potions of invisibility, and a selection of hexes.

 Mage backgrounds
 ================